 - Never allow unauthorized persons to operate lift.
-Thoroughly train new employees in the use and care of lift. - Caution the power unit operates at high pressure. - Remove passengers before raising vehicle. - Prohibit unauthorized persons from being in shop area while lift is in use. - Total lift capacity is 9,000-lbs.
-Do not exceed this capacity. - Prior to lifting vehicle, walk around the lift and check for any objects that might interfere with the operation of lift and safety latches; tools, air hoses, shop equipment. - When approaching the lift with a vehicle, make sure to center the vehicle between the columns.
-Slowly drive the vehicle up with someone outside the vehicle guiding the driver. - Prior to lowering vehicle, walk around the lift and check for any objects that might interfere with the operation of lift and safety latches; tools, air hoses, shop equipment. - Slowly drive the vehicle on and off of the lift.
-Have someone outside the vehicle guide the driver.
+Thoroughly train new employees in the use and care of lift. - Caution the power unit operates at high pressure. - Remove passengers before raising vehicle. - Prohibit unauthorized persons from entering the shop area while lift is in use. - Total lift capacity is 9,000-lbs (4T).
+Do not exceed this capacity. - Prior to lifting a vehicle, walk around the lift and check for any objects that might interfere with the operation of lift and safety latches, such as tools, air hoses, and shop equipment. - When approaching the lift with a vehicle, make sure to center the vehicle between the columns.
+Slowly drive the vehicle up with someone outside the vehicle guiding the driver. - Prior to lowering a vehicle, walk around the lift and check for any objects that might interfere with the operation of lift and safety latches, such as tools, air hoses, and shop equipment. - Slowly drive the vehicle on and off of the lift.
+Always have someone outside the vehicle guide the driver.